stemar/vagrant-centos-6/README.md

 - Apache serves any local website at `http://domain.com.localhost:8000` with [VirtualDocumentRoot](https://httpd.apache.org/docs/2.2/mod/mod_vhost_alias.html).
 - Add more VirtualHost blocks from the host machine.
 - MySQL and Adminer with no password for username `root`.
-    - Avoid writing a password a zillions times through development.
+    - Avoid writing a password a zillion times through development.
 - Adminer served at `http://localhost:8000/adminer.php`.
 - Development-specific `php.ini` settings from `.htaccess` for all local websites.